wendongbi/TH-GNN/README.md

 # TH-GNN

-Original implementation for the paper, Company-as-Tribe: Company Risk Assessment On Tribe-Style Graph With Hierarchical Graph Neural Networks.
+Official implementation of the KDD2022 paper, Company-as-Tribe: Company Risk Assessment On Tribe-Style Graph With Hierarchical Graph Neural Networks.

-In this paper, each listed company with its investment graph is viewed as a tribe, which is more informative than  a single company, and we propose a model for company risk assessment named TH-GNN.
+TH-GNN (our proposed model) is a hierarchical graph neural network model for company financial risk assessment tasks.
+Each listed company with its investment graph is viewed as a tribe, which is more informative than  a single company.

 ![model_overview](model_structure.png)